emory/inc-mm-v4/_drafts/2017-04-02-completely-mental-part-three.md

     <figcaption>"With eyes so dilated, I've become her pupil."</figcaption>
 </figure>

 I often felt like the pain and loss I was feeling hunted me and stalked me.
 It would overtake me when I was alone in the house or in my car and sometimes I would plead with it to leave me alone and let go of me.
-I was being devoured by it so messily and it wasn't ever going to stop.
-It was this endless torment that chased me everywhere I went and I couldn't get any distance between myself and the grief that had my scent.
+I was being messily devoured by it, and it wasn't ever going to stop.
+It was this endless torment that chased me everywhere I went, and I couldn't get any distance between myself and the grief that had my scent.

-There was a moment that day in Philadelphia where I was completely wide open with nowhere to hide.
-I asked this painful feeling, why?
+There was a moment that day in Philadelphia where my aperture was wide open, and I had nowhere to hide.
+I asked this painful feeling that followed me, why?
 Why is this happening?
 And what is going to happen to me?

 Only more uncertainty was the response.
 It wouldn't stop, it was relentless, and I couldn't get away from it.
 I begged it to let go of me.
-Over and over again: *let go, let go.* And in my head in that moment the sound of the voice changed, and it wasn't me saying it anymore.
+Over and over again: *let me go, let go of me.* And in my head in that moment the sound of the voice changed, and it wasn't me saying it anymore.
 It was Liz.
+My wife.
 She wasn't angry, and she didn't sound hurt.
-She was urging me though, to let go. *To let her go*. ***To let her go, because she was already gone.***
+But she was urging me to let go. *To let her go*. ***To let her go, because she was already gone.*** Fuck.

 ### Already Gone

-In my mind I sliced my hand like a blade through the mooring lines of memories and aspirations.
+Oh yeah?
+Well fine: in my mind I sliced my hand like a blade through the mooring lines of memories and aspirations.
 The hopes and dreams and disappointments and everything in-between were now severed, and we could shrug it all off.
-Something really beautiful happened in the silence of that room while I caught my breath and finally felt some peace.
+Something beautiful happened in the silence of that room while I finally caught my breath and felt some peace for the first time in months.

 I cut her free.
 I cut *myself* free.
-But there was something that could not be cut.
-I could see Liz in the distance, now unfettered, but there was a wire between us that remained.
+But there was something unexpected that remained.
+I could see Liz in the distance, newly unfettered, but there was a wire visible between us.

 On that wire, strung up like little paper dolls between us, were our children.

 <figure>
 	<a href="/assets/images/2017/march/2017-03-04-tripmirror.jpg" class="fancybox" rel="gallery">